ashtonw7/writing-with-no-purpose/posts/monkey-experiments.md

 Dear Dr. Scienceman,

 I am writing in response to your recent grant proposal.
-I would like to emphasize that our organization provides funding for experiments that seek the betterment of humanity as whole.
+I would like to emphasize that our organization provides funding for experiments that seek the betterment of humanity as a whole.
 After reading your proposal, I am at a loss as to how you think your proposed experiments would work towards this goal in any way.

 And so, I regret to inform you that your that your grant proposal to "Bring Back Crazy Experiments on Monkeys" has been rejected.